Vukhacson/WineQuality/SMSmall/DataScalingResearch.md

 - The range of all features should be normalized so that each feature contributes approximately proportionately to the Cost Function
-- gradient descent converges much faster with feature scaling than without it
+- Gradient descent converges much faster with feature scaling than without it
 - Apply feature scaling if regularization is used as part of the loss function (so that coefficients are penalized appropriately)